The effects of alloy disorder on strongly-driven flopping mode qubits in Si/SiGe: Pulse optimization algorithm

 \section{Pulse optimization algorithm}

-In this Appendix, we provide additional details on our pulse-optimization algorithm outlined in Sec.~\ref{sec:gate_op}.
+In this Appendix, we provide additional details on our pulse-optimization algorithm outlined in Sec.~\ref{sec:gate_op}, and illustrated schematically in Fig.~\ref{fig:flowchart}.
 First, we provide details on the quantities $\mathcal{L}_\text{charge}$ and $\mathcal{L}_\text{leakage}$, used in our heuristic cost function in Eq.~(\ref{eq:cost_func}).